 - Select Run the Troubleshooter and follow the on-screen instructions.

 If the error persists, the Windows Troubleshooter might be able to detect and resolve the issue.

 5. Run System File Checker

 - Press Windows Key + R, type cmd and hit enter.

 - In the command prompt, type the following command and hit enter.

 Windows comes with a built-in system file checking tool that can scan the system for missing or corrupted system files and replace it with new files.

 The system scan may take some time, so wait till the file checker detects and fixes any missing or corrupted system files.
 If none of the aforementioned solutions helped you, consider reinstalling the system.

-Tell us about your problem in the comments section below.
+For more great troubleshooting guides, leave us a message in the comments section below.